hazelcast/hazelcast/docs/design/sql/20-sql-partition-pruning.md

   product of extraction instead of EQUALS conditions and merge corresponding ranges according to rules of the underlying conditions.
 For AND e.g. a > 20 AND a < 30 would be merging [20, inf) and (-inf, 30] into b = [20,30].

-#### Rel node rules

-Below rules apply only to rel nodes operating on IMaps.
-For other connectors similar rules may be defined in the future.

-##### ValuesPhysicalRel

-Input: N/A
-Output: Not partitioned.

-Should be executed only members that are needed because of other considerations.

-##### InsertPhysicalRel

-Input:

-- partitioned in the same way as target IMap
-- partition key expressions determined by the input Rel.
-In some cases (eg. `ValuesPhysicalRel`) it may be possible to statically determine to which partitions inserts will be needed.

-Output: N/A

-Can drive partitioning of `ValuesPhysicalRel` which does not care how it is partitioned.

-##### SinkPhysicalRel

-Same as `InsertPhysicalRel`.
-We assume that `__key` columns cannot be updated, so the entry never changes partition to which it belongs.

-##### UpdatePhysicalRel and DeletePhysicalRel

-Same as `SinkPhysicalRel`.

-##### FullScanPhysicalRel

-Input: N/A
-Output:

-Full scan is eligible for partition pruning if the predicate is *Complete partitioning expression*.

-Full scan should be executed only on members that contain needed partitions and access only those partitions.

 #### SQL-side for support scan processor partition pruning

 Our goal is to have a **precise** partition set to scan for all prunable `FullScan`-s in resulting plan.